Seed Sensation: Exploring and Sorting Seeds

 - Soak the pinto beans in warm water for 24 hours.

-- A basket of fruits and vegetables.
+- Gather the basket of fruits and vegetables.

 - Cut apples and oranges in half for each pair of students.

-- Rinse water for paintbrushes.
+- Set aside the rinse water for paintbrushes.

-- Small twigs.
+- Gather small twigs.

 - Make arrangements to visit a grassy area.